 Brazil's World Cup title hopes are in jeopardy as the team's official doctor ruled Neymar out for the remainder of the tournament with a broken vertebra.

 BBC football commentator Guy Mowbray corroborated the news:

-Neymar went down late in the match after a collision with a Chilean player left him writhing in pain on the pitch.
+Neymar went down late in the match after a collision with a Colombian player left him writhing in pain on the pitch.
 Medical staff attended to him for several minutes, eventually carting off Brazil's revered talisman on a stretcher in the 88th minute.
 Brazil held on for the 2-1 win over Colombia to set up a semifinal match with Germany.

 English football legend Gary Lineker gave his quick thoughts on the Brazil's devastating news:

 This fan looked past the World Cup and feared for Neymar's career after this injury:

 Esquire's Chris Jones gave a rather poetic description of the news spreading through Brazil: